username1565/incompressible_data/README.md

 The following code, can open the way to reversive reduce shannon entropy for any random data.
 Need to test this, and play with it.

-Maybe this can be programmed to realize recursive compression of any data, including *Big Data* of genomes, video/audio, webcam-traffic, random data, encrypted data, etc...
+Maybe this can be programmed to realize recursive compression of any **INCOMPRESSIBLE DATA**, including *Big Data* of genomes, video/audio, webcam-traffic, even random data, and even encrypted data, etc...